AidenCarrera/solfege-piano/README.md

 - Sustain Mode: toggle button with click or Spacebar
 - Background: select color using color picker
 - Octaves: adjust octave range (except when Solfege is active, which locks to one octave)
-- Effects Rack: add effects under the "Effects" tab, tweak sliders, and drag card handles to reorder the signal chain
+- Effects Rack: add effects under the "Effects Chain" tab, tweak sliders, and drag card handles to reorder the signal chain
+- Reset Settings: restore defaults from the "Settings" tab; your effects chain is kept
+- Control Panel: collapse or expand it with the chevron button in the tab bar

+Your settings are saved in the browser and restored on your next visit.

 ## Future Improvements

 - Add customizable key mappings
 - Add MIDI keyboard support
+- Add more instrument soundbanks (strings, synths, etc.)
 - Add recording & looping features
-- Add more instrument soundbanks (strings, synths, etc.)
-- Improve responsiveness